carlosdelest/elasticsearch/modules/serverless-metering/README.md

 The normalized raw stored size of data (RA-S) is based on the normalized raw size of ingested data (RA-I) computed when parsing the document source, as described above.

+**Note:**
+Closed indices are not included when metering RA-S. Closing an index requires Operator privileges and customers cannot do this themselves.
+If doing so on a customer's behalf, be aware that we will stop charging the customer for that index.

 #### Calculation of RA-S for timeseries indices